jhonleoh/ElevenLabs/README.md

 ## Custom Voices

-You can add custom voice models to the application by editing the `src/customVoices.ts` file.
-This allows you to:

-- Add your own voices with custom IDs
-- Maintain a separate list from the default ElevenLabs voices
-- Custom voices appear alongside ElevenLabs voices in the dropdown
+This application uses only custom-defined voices rather than fetching them from the ElevenLabs API.
+This gives you complete control over which voices appear in the dropdown menu.

+You can:
+- Define which ElevenLabs voice IDs are available in the app
+- Set custom names for each voice

+All voices are defined in the `src/customVoices.ts` file, which includes several example voices that you can use or replace with your own.

-For detailed instructions on adding custom voices, see [CUSTOM_VOICES.md](src/CUSTOM_VOICES.md).
+For detailed instructions on managing custom voices, see [CUSTOM_VOICES.md](src/CUSTOM_VOICES.md).

 ## Setup